pixelistik/request_log_analyzer/README.md

 The median response time was 841ms.
 The 90 percentile response time was 1537ms.
 That means that 90% of all requests were finished after 1537ms.
 The slowest response was 1709ms.
+2% of all requests have failed with a 4xx HTTP error code (client error).
+1% of all requests have failed with a 5xx HTTP error code (server error).

 ### Include only certain requests